-Energy Efficiency for Municipal Facilities: Points 5 to 50
+Energy Efficiency for Municipal Facilities: 5 to 50 Points

 This action is new in 2017.
 Previously, the points for completing an energy audit and taking steps to implement energy efficiency measures were achieved through two separate actions – Energy Audits and Implement Energy Efficiency Measures.
 These two actions have been retired.
 This action integrates all of the steps involved with implementing energy efficiency upgrades in municipal buildings.

-Household Hazardous Waste: 5-15 Points
+Household Hazardous Waste: 5 to 15 Points

 This action recognizes municipalities that create permanent household hazardous waste collection programs for two or more materials.
 For 5 points, a municipality must have a collection program in place for two designated materials, and an additional 5 points can be earned for up to two other materials.